Benchmarking World-Model Learning with Environment-Level Queries: Introduction

 \section{Introduction}

 Consider someone who cooks regularly in their own kitchen.
-Over time, they build an internal model of the workspace---where tools live and how appliances behave.
-That model supports various everyday capabilities.
-For example, it enables the person to: \begin{enumerate*}[label=(\arabic*)] \item Predict how long the hidden contents of a covered pot will take to finish cooking, based on steam intensity and elapsed time, \item Recognize and adapt to changes when traveling and cooking in a short-term rental, where the kitchen is different (e.g., knives in a different drawer), and \item Plan the sequence of actions to complete a set of recipes. \end{enumerate*} Cognitive science refers to this flexible, predictive, and counterfactual understanding as \emph{world model} \citep{Weisberg2013}, a core substrate of human intelligence.
+Over time, they build an internal model of the workspace---where tools live and how appliances behave---that supports various everyday capabilities.
+For example, it enables the person to: \begin{enumerate*}[label=(\arabic*)] \item predict how long the hidden contents of a covered pot will take to finish cooking, based on steam intensity and elapsed time, \item recognize and adapt to changes in the kitchen (e.g., when knives are placed in a different drawer), and \item plan a sequence of actions to complete a set of recipes. \end{enumerate*} Cognitive science refers to this flexible, predictive, and counterfactual understanding as \emph{world model} \citep{Weisberg2013}, a core substrate of human intelligence.
 Many researchers argue that learning such models is pivotal for the next step in AI progress \citep{LeCun2022APT}.

-Artificial intelligence research formalizes a world model as a representation of environment dynamics---most commonly a function mapping histories of states and actions to predictions of future states and rewards \citep{sutton2018reinforcement}.
-Many researchers argue that learning such models is pivotal for the next step in AI progress \citep{LeCun2022APT}.

-A key component of world-model learning research is its evaluation.
-However, current evaluation methods are fragmented: some use non-interactive environments, others force models into specific structures or output formats, and still others reduce success solely to reward optimization.

-\paragraph{Existing Approaches to World-Model Evaluation} We categorize approaches to evaluating world-model learning, detailed in \Cref{tab:benchmark_comparison}, into four non-exclusive categories: